Cultural Presentations

 Inuit Sculptures Lesson Plan 2019.pdf

 Students will listen to a humorous Inuit story, Kumak’s Fish - A Tall Tale from the Far North, written by Michael Bania.
 This story emphasizes the Inuit virtues of patience, cooperation and sharing.
+This is an interactive exhibit combining imagination and physical movement.
 The presenter will show Inuit replicas during the presentation.
+Students are best seated in a circle for the story and will return to their desks for a snow goggle design activity.

 Classroom Preparation: